-Fume cupboards are used widely in laboratories and are designed to capture and remove air-borne hazardous substances generated during laboratory experiments (e.g. gases, vapours, aerosols and particulates/dust).
-Work with substances that produce/generate toxic or harmful fumes, vapours, gases, dust or chemical aerosols should be carried out in a fume cupboard to eliminate or reduce the risk of exposure to an acceptable and safe level.
+Fume cupboards are used widely in laboratories and are designed to capture and remove air-borne hazardous substances generated during laboratory experiments (such as gases, vapours, aerosols and particulates/dust).
+Work with substances that produce or generate toxic or harmful fumes, vapours, gases, dust or chemical aerosols should be carried out in a fume cupboard to eliminate or reduce the risk of exposure to an acceptable and safe level.

 Fume cupboards also serve as physical barriers between reactions and the laboratory, offering a measure of protection against inhalation exposure, chemical spills, run-away reactions and fires.

 - Ducted Fume Cupboards – most commonly used

 - Recirculating filtered fume cupboards – not suitable for some substances such as highly toxic chemicals

 There are also specific types for certain processes:

 Therefore, it must be ensured that the correct type is chosen for the substances being used and the processes being carried out.